Ferrari Special Editions & One Offs

 Base Car: Ferrari 330 GTC

-The 1967 Ferrari 330 GTC Zagato started life as a standard 330 GTC.
+Started life as a standard 330 GTC.
 Originally delivered to the U.S. as a standard 330 GTC to noted Ferrari importer Luigi Chinetti in 1967, chassis number 10659 was delivered to its first owner, Gerald L. Buhrman, of Ann Arbor, Michigan.
-It then passed to its second owner, Robert Kennedy of Cambridge, Massachusetts.
-When its second owner, Robert Kennedy, brought it in for collision repairs, Chinetti sent the car to Zagato to get all-new, more angular bodywork and a targa-style roof.
+Its second owner, Robert Kennedy, brought it in for collision repairs, Chinetti sent the car to Zagato to get all-new, more angular bodywork and a targa roof.
+Learn More

 Ferrari 3Z Spyder by Zagato